pders01/fwrd/README.md

 - `github.com/mmcdole/gofeed` - RSS/Atom parsing
 - `go.etcd.io/bbolt` - Embedded database

+## Architecture

+See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed information about the codebase structure.

 ## Media Players

 The application will try to use the following media players: